 If you’ve been severely injured in a tractor-trailer crash or you’ve lost a loved one in an accident, you should know what steps to take next.
 To do so, it’s best to get in touch with an experienced attorney.

-When you work with Krzak Rundio Law Group, LLC, we’ll manage your claim for you while keeping you up to date throughout the process.
+When you work with Krzak Rundio Gorman, Injury Attorneys, we’ll manage your claim for you while keeping you up to date throughout the process.
 Depending on the situation, we may be able to get you compensation for medical bills, lost wages, pain and suffering, and more.
 If you’re ready to pursue a claim or have questions about the process and your rights, schedule a case evaluation with our firm today.